 COVID-19 Resources for Providers

-Health Partners Plans (HPP) is committed to the health and wellbeing of all our members, providers and the communities we serve.
-HPP is closely monitoring the spread of the COVID-19 virus (coronavirus), and we’re frequently communicating with local and federal officials to learn the most up-to-date information.
+Jefferson Health Plans is committed to the health and wellbeing of all our members, providers and the communities we serve.
+Jefferson Health Plans closely monitors the spread of the COVID-19 virus (coronavirus), and we’re frequently communicating with local and federal officials to learn the most up-to-date information.

 This page is updated frequently and includes resources and information to assist our provider network.